 Will using energy-saving light bulbs save me money?

-Why are CFL light bulbs more expensive than they used to be?
+Why are some energy-saving light bulbs more expensive than they used to be?

-Do energy-saving bulbs struggle to get bright when you first switch them on?
+Are all energy-saving bulbs slow to get bright when you switch them on?

 Can I use energy-saving bulbs in cold rooms or outside?

 Colder temperatures are only a problem for CFLs, as LEDs and halogens should work well at all temperatures.
-We test the performance of CFLs at both 5ºC and -10ºC, and have found that CFLs often don't work well at low temperatures so would not be suitable for lighting colder areas of your home, such as a garage.
+We test the performance of CFLs at both 5ºC and -10ºC, and have found that some CFLs don't work well at low temperatures, making them less suitable for unheated rooms or outdoor spaces, such as a garage.

 Can I use energy-saving bulbs with dimmers?

-A bulb's suitability for use with dimmers should be written on the packaging, so check the box before you buy.
+A bulb's suitability for use with dimmers should be written on the packaging, so check the box to find out whether the bulb is dimmable before you buy.